rutrum/curly/README.md

 This is a markup language developed as a way to abbreviate HTML without having to use a javascript framework.

-To see the old version of this translator, written in python, see the `oldpython` branch.
+To see the working version of this translator, written in python, see the `oldpython` branch.
+The compiler in C++ is currently underway.

 ## Syntax